johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 - The scatter plot produced in Part 2
 - An explanation of what the visualization shows
 - At least one limitation of the analysis
-- A brief reflection identifying the Git commands that were particularly useful during the lab
-- Link to your GitHub fork

 Name the report: